 There is a question about where they were built.
 Archer says they were located adjoining the Pest House Fields.
 An 1825 magazine cutting detailing the auction sale by Crawters mentions the pest houses were close to Water Lane, but as yet I have only managed to find a reference to Water Lane Farm on College Road.
 The sale was for the freehold.
 The sale notice added that the estate could be converted to a genteel cottage residence at reasonable cost.
 Jack Edwards believed the almshouses were rebuilt on the site of the parish pest house.
 However, if the Pesthouse had been sold, the almshouse could not have been built on that site.

 The later site can be established, being shown but not annotated on the OS maps.
 It was at the western end of an orchard, next to the path leading from College Road to Churchfields.
 On the 1914 map, the orchard has a reference of 1183.
 This location was confirmed by an acquaintance who lived a few doors away when young.
-Until the 1920s it must have been an unsuitable location for elderly and infirm people, being a bit remote from any other people.
+Until the 1920s it must have been an ideal location for a pesthouse but less so for elderly and infirm people, being rather remote from any other people.

 An 1877 newspaper contained a report about the local Board of Health meeting.
 The need was for a property where sick people could be isolated.
 The local surveyor told them of a brick and slated building called the pest house, occupied by paupers.
 The plot had a frontage of 60ft and a depth of 80ft (this equates to the 12 poles mentioned earlier).
 The building was divided.
 Each part had a dwelling room [15ft] by 12ft, and 10ft high, with a wash house and large garden to each half.
 A Mr Spurway moved that a vestry be called that they could claim, on behalf of the Board, the pest house and other property.
 It does not appear that any further action was taken.
 However, in late 1882 (5 years later) there were outbreaks of diphtheria at Flamstead and Scarlet fever at Waltham.
 Hence the matter of converting the almshouse to an isolation facility was again raised.
 Rev J Jessopp, of Norwich, was the owner and contacted the Board of Health with his objections.
 He pointed out that the almshouse was next to the path used by 80 – 90 children per day on their way to school, hence no use for isolation.
 He ‘promised’ various actions should the proposal go ahead.